Skip to main content

 Frequently asked questions

-Yes.
-Individual and joint brokerage accounts, the DADVANTAGE account, and advisory accounts can be retitled to a revocable living trust.
-Contact your financial advisor to initiate the process.
-You will need a certified copy of your trust agreement, government-issued ID for all trustees, and the trust tax identification number.
+Yes, but D.A.
+Davidson is advisor-led -- there is no self-service online retitling.
+Individual and joint brokerage accounts, the DADVANTAGE account, and advisory accounts can be retitled to a revocable living trust by contacting your assigned financial advisor.
+You will need a certified copy of your trust agreement (or Certificate of Trust), government-issued ID for all trustees, and the trust tax identification number.
 D.A.
 Davidson notes that account titling has a substantial impact on asset control and transfer at death.

 Contact the decedent's D.A.
-Davidson financial advisor first.
-If the advisor is not known, call D.A.
-Davidson customer service at (800) 332-5915 and request to be routed to the decedent's branch office or estate settlement support.
-The advisor will place a hold on the account, request certified death certificates and estate documentation (will, trust, or Letters Testamentary as applicable), and walk through the claim process.
+Davidson financial advisor first -- the advisor (not a centralized estate department) drives the claim.
+If the advisor is not known, call (800) 332-5915 and request to be routed to the decedent's branch office.
+The advisor will freeze the account, request certified death certificates and estate documentation (will, trust, or Letters Testamentary as applicable), and walk through the claim process.
 D.A.
 Davidson publishes a "What to Do Upon the Loss of a Loved One" guide at https://www.dadavidson.com/Portals/0/Trust/PDFs/What_to_Do_Loss_of_Loved_One_2024.pdf.

-For brokerage and DADVANTAGE accounts with a Transfer on Death (TOD) Agreement on file, the named beneficiaries claim assets directly by presenting a certified death certificate and government-issued photo ID to the D.A.
+For brokerage and DADVANTAGE accounts with a Transfer on Death (TOD) Agreement on file, named beneficiaries claim assets directly by presenting a certified death certificate and government-issued photo ID to the D.A.
 Davidson financial advisor.
 TOD designations bypass probate and supersede any conflicting will provisions for that account.
 Beneficiaries can typically open an inherited account at D.A.
 Davidson or transfer the assets in-kind to another firm.
+D.A.
+Davidson does not publish downloadable TOD forms -- all changes route through your advisor.

 D.A.
 Davidson's Estate Settlement / Death Claims (handled via decedent's D.A.
 Davidson financial advisor or D.A.
 Davidson Trust Company) can be reached by phone at 1-800-332-5915, email at info@dadavidson.com, and fax at 1-406-727-1485 for questions throughout the claims process.